 The Department offers several elective courses at levels 2 and 3 in English language with an emphasis on writing and speaking in a variety of contexts.
 The courses combine academic questions relating to English language use with the practical goal of developing communicative competencies.
 Language and Ethics (LANG2001) considers the ethical implications of language choices and gives students the insights needed to distinguish ethical and unethical behaviour by private and public individuals and entities.
-Critical Analysis of Communicative Events (LANG2003) is designed to enhance students' competence in processing communicative events such as lectures/speeches, signs, and web sites for the purposes of information gathering, knowledgemaking and communication, helping them to graduate as able communicators.
+Critical Analysis of Communicative Events (LANG2003) is designed to enhance students' competence in processing communicative events such as speeches/lectures, signs, music videos and web sites for the purposes of information gathering, knowledge-making and communication, helping them to graduate as able communicators.
 The Art of Public Speaking (LANG3001) gives students the advanced communication skills which will enable them to speak in public and make professional oral presentations in a formal context.
-Business Communication: Principles and Practice (LANG3101) promotes students' understanding of the principles, processes and products of business communication and develops their skills in producing such products, while Technical Writing (LANG3003) addresses the understanding and skills needed to aid an organization's advancement by designing and writing different types of technical documents.
+Communication in the Workplace: Principles and Practice (LANG3101) ((formerly Business Communication/Organisational Communication). promotes students' understanding of the principles, processes and products of workplace communication and develops their skills in producing such products, while Technical Writing (LANG3003) addresses the understanding and skills needed to aid an organization's advancement by designing and writing different types of technical documents.